terrence2/OpenHouse/README.md

 ===

 OpenHouse is:
-* Entirely local -- no broadcasting your every movement across the internet to hundreds of servers you don't control.
+* Secure -- no broadcasting your every movement across the internet to hundreds of servers you don't control.
-* Easy -- IoT interations are represented in Yggdrasil: a dataflow language that makes orchestrating complex interactions trivial.
+* Easy -- IoT interations are represented in Yggdrasil, a dataflow language that makes orchestrating complex interactions trivial.
 * Fast -- OpenHouse is 100% Rust.
 Switching on lights should take nanoseconds, not milliseconds.